binaryphile/binaryphile.github.io/_posts/2018-09-16-approach-bash-like-a-developer-part-24-passing-arrays.md

 what to do if you don't choose to use *IFS*, like I'm about to show.
 That, and I like to think out loud.

-The best method I've found, however, comes in two flavors, the ascii field-separator method and the newline method.
-I'll show the field-separator method since it works for any kind of value, but the newline method is the one I prefer in practice.
+The best method I've found, however, is the ascii field-separator method.

 Separating Fields for Fun and Profit
 ------------------------------------